 The property to the north is being developed with Island Lake of Novi.
 Also to the north are several vacant parcels as well as the proposed Oak Pointe Church property.
 The properties to the south are primarily vacant land, with a few home sites located along the north side of Nine Mile, approximately one-quarter to one-half mile away.
 The Plan Review Center had a pre-application meeting with an applicant in May of this year for a project called The Preserve.
 This development was for parcels to the south of the subject site on approximately 111 acres, for a possible RUD option for a total of 60 lots.
 However, the applicant has not provided a site plan following that pre-application meeting this spring.
 To the east is the City of Novi Fire Station Number 4, recently completed and now in use.
 Other land to the east is heavily wooded vacant land.
 To the west are single family homes fronting on Napier Road.
 The land is vacant on the west side of Napier Road in Lyon Township.
-Lyon Township was notified of this rezoning request for the southwest corner of Ten Mile and Napier of approximately twenty acres.
+Lyon Township was notified of this rezoning request.
+Ms. McBeth reminded the Planning Commission that Lyon Township recently considered a rezoning request for the southwest corner of Ten Mile and Napier of approximately twenty acres.
 In July 2003 the Lyon Township Planning Commission recommended denial of a rezoning request from residential to a business classification for that corner.
 Ms. McBeth confirmed with the Lyon Township Planner that the applicant asked the Lyon Township Board to indefinitely postpone hearing the rezoning request to the business classification for that property.

 The subject property currently has a zoning classification of R-A, Residential Acreage.
 All of the surrounding land in Novi to the north, west, east and south is also zoned R-A, Residential Acreage.
-In Lyon Township, on the west side of Napier Road, the zoning is R-1.0, Residential Agricultural.
+In Lyon Township, on the west and south is R-1.0 Residential Agricultural.